Mini Bioreactor RTS-1C

 Mini-Bioreactor with Cooling

-• Reverse–Spin® mixing principle in 50 ml falcon tubes allows to achieve high kLa (h-1) up to 450 which is essential for efficient aerobic cultivation
+• The Reverse-Spin® mixing principle in 50 ml Falkon tubes enables high kLa values (h-1) of up to 450, which are essential for efficient aerobic cultivation.

-• Possibility to cultivate microaerophilic and obligate anaerobic microorganisms (not strict anaerobic conditions)
+• Possibility of cultivating microaerophilic and obligate anaerobic microorganisms (not strict anaerobic conditions).

 • Reverse-Spin® mixing principle enables non-invasive biomass measurement in real time